Can someone claim on my car insurance without me knowing about it?

 Sometimes drivers might decide to file an insurance claim against you without giving you a heads-up.

 Accidents can be quite the plot twist in our driving adventures, and other drivers might decide to file an insurance claim against you without giving you a heads up.
-So, yes — they can and there’s a few different ways they can.
+So yes, a third party can make a claim, and there are a few different ways this can happen.

 Examples of when other drivers can claim without your knowledge